Forest - Hunting Strength

 “Did he ever want to be chief?”
 I once asked Elder mother.

-“Once,” she said quietly, “but then his brother killed the old, mad chief in combat.”
+“Once,” she says quietly, “but his brother killed the old, mad chief in combat, and your father’s hope was gone.”

-“Your father would not challenge his younger brother for the right to be chief.”
+“He would never challenge his brother for the right to be chief.”

-Sometimes a chief dies in battle with our enemies, and the council picks a new chief.
+Sometimes a chief dies in battle with our enemies, and the council finds a new chief.

 A chief has many privileges, but striking women and children are not among them.

-A mad chief will often hurt his women, his children, or lead his people into ruin.
+A mad chief will hurt his wives, his children, and lead his people into ruin.

 It is dishonorable for many to attack him, or one to attack him from behind.